-Lankaramaya is a very ancient monastery of the ancient capital of Anuradhapura.
-Of the history of the monastery, next to nothing appears to be known, and that little is very indefinite.
-Captain Chapman, in a paper published in the Journal of the Royal Asiatic Society for 1851-2, states that “it was erected by king Abha Sen, or Tissa, whose reign commenced A.D.
-231” ; and Major Forbes, in his work entitled Eleven years in Ceylon, says it “was erected in the reign of Mahasen, between A.D.
-276 and 303”.
-No reliance can, however, be placed on either of these statements, as, besides being at variance, they are unsupported by evidence of their accuracy (Smither and Wikramagamage, 1993).
+In a paper published in the Journal of the Royal Asiatic Society (1851–52), Captain Chapman suggests that Lankaramaya was built by King Abha Sen, or Tissa, who began his reign in 236 CE.
+In contrast, Major Forbes, in his book Eleven Years in Ceylon, attributes its construction to King Mahasen, who ruled between 276 and 303 CE.
+However, no reliance can, however, be placed on either of these statements, as, besides being at variance, they are unsupported by evidence of their accuracy (Smither and Wikramagamage, 1993).

-According Anuradha Seneviratna, this stupa has been built on the 1st century BC by King Vattagamini Abaya (Walagamba).
+According to Anuradha Seneviratna, this stupa was built in the 1st century BCE by King Vattagamini Abaya (Walagamba).
 The ancient name of this temple is “Silasobbha Khandaka Cetiya”.
-After the defeat by the Tamil invaders on the same year he came to the throne king Walagamba (103 BC) has hidden in a place called “Silasobbha Khandaka” and after defeating the Tamils and regaining the throne he has built this stupa by the same name (Seneviratna,1994).
+After the defeat by the Tamil invaders in the same year he came to the throne, King Walagamba (103 BCE) had hidden in a place called “Silasobbha Khandaka” and after defeating the Tamils and regaining the throne, he built this stupa by the same name (Seneviratna, 1994).

 Lankaramaya seems to have had another name in the past.
 It is possible this was the Manisomaramaya named in honor of Queen Somadevi of Vattagamini Abaya.
-History records king Kanitta Tissa (164-192) added to it a great Parivena as well as a cetiyaghara (vatadage) and later king Gotabhaya (253-266) restored the Vatadage and uposthaghara.
-Manisomaramaya is considered the Bhikkuni Aramaya of Abhayagri Viharaya alike Thuparamaya was the Bhikkuni Aramaya of Maha Viahraya (Seneviratna,1994).
+History records King Kanitta Tissa (164-192 CE) added to it a great Parivena as well as a cetiyaghara (vatadage), and later King Gotabhaya (253-266 CE) restored the Vatadage and uposthaghara.
+Manisomaramaya is considered the Bhikkuni Aramaya of Abhayagri Monastery, like Thuparamaya was the Bhikkuni Aramaya of Maha Viahraya (Seneviratna, 1994).

-The best of this vatadage architecture can bee seen in Madirigiriya.
+The best example of this vatadage architecture can be seen in Madirigiriya.

 Photos before restoration from www.imagesofceylon.com